Loans: Out of Province Residents

 Contact your provincial or territorial office

-OSAP students (all undergraduates, and graduates in per unit programs) must apply term-by term, starting with the Fall 2018 application.
-This means completing a separate application for each term for which you require funding.
-If you have already applied for multiple terms, we will adjust your application dates to reflect Fall 2018 only.
+OSAP students (all undergraduates, and graduates in per unit programs) must apply for funding on a term-by term basis.
+This means completing a separate application for each term for which you require student financial assistance.
+If you have submitted an application for multiple terms, when Financial Aid and Awards submits your Program Information Form (PIF), we will adjust your application to a single term only.
+This may mean that you will need to adjust reported resources from multiple terms back down to a single term application.
+If you have any questions, please reach out to us by email.

 OSAP graduate students in research-based programs can continue to apply for funding for one or more terms within the academic year (September – August).